dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0301.md

 * * *

-1Before I proceed, however, it's crucially important that you forget anything you may know about #define-style "macros" as implemented in the C pre-processor.
+1 Before I proceed, however, it's crucially important that you forget anything you may know about #define-style "macros" as implemented in the C pre-processor.
 Lisp macros are a totally different beast.

-2Using a global variable also has some drawbacks--for instance, you can have only one database at a time.
+2 Using a global variable also has some drawbacks--for instance, you can have only one database at a time.
 In Chapter 27, with more of the language under your belt, you'll be ready to build a more flexible database.
 You'll also see, in Chapter 6, how even using a global variable is more flexible in Common Lisp than it may be in other languages.

-3One of the coolest FORMAT directives is the ~R directive.
+3 One of the coolest FORMAT directives is the ~R directive.
 Ever want to know how to say a really big number in English words?
 Lisp knows.
 Evaluate this: